d4t4x/data-selfie-image-classification/README.md

-# Image Classification API for DataSelfie
+# Image Classification API for Data Selfie

-This is the code for the image classification API that is used by [DataSelfie](https://github.com/d4t4x/data-selfie).
+This is the code for the image classification API that is used by [Data Selfie](https://github.com/d4t4x/data-selfie).
 Its main components are [Yolo and Darknet](https://pjreddie.com/darknet/yolo/), used via the [pyyolo-wrapper](https://github.com/digitalbrain79/pyyolo) for image classification and [Gunicorn](http://gunicorn.org) for reliable server functionality.

 ## Build it yourself